Natural resources of India: Chromite

+Chromite is an oxide of chromium and iron.
+It is the only commercial source of chromium.
+As of 2022, India accounts for 20% of the world's production of chromite.
+As of 2022, India is also the world's 4th largest chromium producer and the country's chromium production was 4.2 million MT in the same year.
+As of 2010, India had 200 million tonnes of resource.
+Odisha accounts for 98% of India's chromite deposits.
+Minor amount of resources are available from Manipur, Nagaland, Karnataka, Jharkhand, Maharashtra, Tamil Nadu and Andhra Pradesh.
+It is mostly mined by opencast method.
+Chromium provides additional strength to the alloys and it is resistant to corrosion, so it is mainly used in metallurgical applications.
+It can withstand sudden temperature changes, so it is used in refractories.
+It is also used in chemical applications.
+In 2020, Tata Steel Mining, a subsidiary of Tata Steel, started chromite mining operations in Odisha.

+Cobalt

+Vedanta Limited is India's leading cobalt producer, which the company became by acquiring Nicomet in 2021.

 Copper

 Copper has been used in India since ancient times.
 In 2022, the Archaeological Survey of India found copper anthropomorphic figures and weapons that could potentially date back to 1600 to 2000 BC.
 Details of copper mining and metallurgy are available in ancient works like the Arthashastra.
 In India, consumers of copper include the real estate, home appliance manufacturing and renewable energy sectors, such as electric vehicles, solar power and wind turbines.
 As of 2019, India has approximately 2% of the world copper reserves and the country accounts for 0.2% of the world's copper production.
 India does not have a large number of copper mines and the mines in the country are primarily concentrated in Rajasthan, Madhya Pradesh, Bihar and Jharkhand.
 Sterlite Copper, Hindalco Industries and Hindustan Copper are the three companies that dominate India's copper industry.